dmyul/AeonATK/README.txt

 Database
 ----------------------

-You will need a working AT Database for this application.
-Vist  for more info.

-In order to get this running you will need to configure the database file at /grails-app/conf/DataSource.groovy .
+In order to get this running you will need to configure the database file at /grails-app/conf/DataSource.groovy , with a connection to your AT installation.

 The file is distributed with each environment preset to 'update'.I would suggest not changing this, as you could wipe your database with little trouble.
 I would also suggest using a read only connection for this, to further protect possible modification of your database.